 Definition Let be a sequence of random vectors.
 Let be the joint distribution function of a generic term of the sequence .
 We say that is an IID sequence if and only ifand any subset of terms of the sequence is a set of mutually independent random vectors.

-The requirement that a sequence be IID is very strong and is often replaced by milder conditions such as covariance stationarity or mixing (see the lecture entitled Sequences of random variables).
+However, the requirement that a sequence be IID is very strong and is often replaced by milder conditions such as covariance stationarity or mixing.

 More details about IID sequences are presented in the lecture entitled Sequences of random variables.